the fresh films reviews

 Review

-Paul Thomas Anderson's dense and comprehensive film about the cynical, misanthropic oil magnate Daniel Plainview in the late 19th century is a massive, impressive and unapproachable epic.
-The technical aspects of both writing and filmmaking take us vividly and immediately back to a time and place with completely different ethics and maxims.
-This is where There Will Be Blood is at its strongest, propelled by Daniel Day-Lewis' incredibly detailed and encompassing performance.
-There is a remarkable moment early on when Plainview and his son arrive at the Sunday ranch.
-In a matter of seconds, Anderson is able to portray the essence in what is different between the 1890s and present day and how Plainview represents the impetus of this change.
+Paul Thomas Anderson's dense, comprehensive film about Daniel Plainview's (Daniel Day-Lewis) rise from poor, hard-working prospector in the late 1800s to cynical, misanthropic oil magnate in the early 1900s is a daunting, impressive, and at times unapproachable epic.
+The technical aspects are extraordinary – from Anderson's acute writing (adapted from a 1927 novel by Upton Sinclair) to Robert Elswit's beautiful cinematography, Dylan Tichenor's on-point editing, and Jonny Greenwood's magnetic score.
+With these elements coupled with Anderson's knack for avoiding anachronisms, the film transports us vividly and uncompromisingly back to a time and place with completely different ethics and maxims.
+This is where There Will Be Blood is at its strongest, propelled by Daniel Day-Lewis' incredibly forceful, nuanced, and all-encompassing performance.
+There is a remarkable moment early on when Plainview and his son arrive at the Sunday farm to look for oil and strike a deal.
+In a matter of seconds, Anderson conveys the most essential difference between life in the 1890s and in our present day – and how Plainview represents the impetus of that change.

 [HAVE YOUR SAY]